zanezam/ZZupreme-Builds/README.md

 ## Changes

+**IMPORTANT NOTE: Due to [the retiring message](https://github.com/mcdachpappe/android_kernel_oneplus_sdm845/releases/tag/r19) from mcdachpappe in his r19 release changelog and me meanwhile switching to another phone this fork also won't be maintained anymore!**
 * [Upstreamed](https://github.com/android-linux-stable/notes) 4.9 kernel stable base [thx to nathanchance!](https://github.com/android-linux-stable/op6) with bue_spark kernel changes merged in (needed only with blue_spark, francos kernel was already upstreamed back then).
   *NOTE: as of 16.04.22: OOS9 and OOS10 kernels are upstreamed, blu_spark OOS11 ones not upstreamed and mcd kernels are again upstreamed*
 * Build with recent Clang/Linaro toolchains, thx to nathanchance for the useful ['Clang-infos'](https://github.com/nathanchance/android-kernel-clang)!
-And thx to mcdachpappe for [provided clang toolchain](https://github.com/mcdachpappe/mcd-clang).
+And thx to mcdachpappe for [provided v15 clang toolchain](https://github.com/mcdachpappe/mcd-clang) [and v12 clang toolchain](https://github.com/mcdachpappe/android_prebuilts_clang_kernel_linux-x86_clang-r416183b).
 * Build with [-O3 and -Ofast where possible in Clang and full -Ofast compiler optimization in Linaro build](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
 * Fixed all possible to fix compiler/optimization related warnings (some remain tho).
 * Added/ported good old [ZZMoove Governor](https://github.com/zanezam/cpufreq-governor-zzmoove).